I love celebrating the holidays. And I love seeing the joy on my kids’ and loved ones’ faces when they open the gifts we’ve gotten them.

 Buy a simple wooden picture frame from a store, and you can add a variety of personal touches to it to fit your gift-giving recipient’s likes and talents.

 For my mom’s 60th birthday, my siblings and I made up a personalized poem that summed up who she was as a person and how much we loved her for all she had done for us.

 That framed poem, printed on decorated paper, still hangs in her living room over a decade later.

 Sit down and write all of the things about your loved one that makes you love them, work to turn it into a poem or heartfelt letter, and frame it as a Christmas gift.
 Don’t worry too much about your poetic skills; simply write from the heart.

 This is a terrific gift for little ones.
 Offer to open up a savings account in their name (with their parents’ help if it’s not your child) and then offer to match any money they choose to earn and put into that savings account for the next year.

-Consider choosing an online bank that pays a high interest rate for a savings account, such as CIT Bank.
-CIT Bank currently pays up to 2.15% on your savings account balances.
+Consider choosing an online bank that pays a high-interest rate for a savings account.

 Most people can always use fresh kitchen towels, hot pads or cloth napkins.
 By learning to sew or make these things from scratch, you’re adding a personal touch.
 And you’ve got yourself a frugal and fantastic gift that is sure to be used.